patruff/genkit_a2a_dnd/README.md

         "Can you read everyone's mind and tell me what they're thinking?", "Observe the interactions between the characters and give me your insights."
       ]
+    },
+    {
+      "id": "future_sight",
+      "name": "Future Sight",
+      "description": "Can see and alter the future through magical means", "tags": ["dnd", "wizard", "divination", "prophecy"],
+      "examples": [
+        "What does the future hold?",
+        "Can you predict what will happen tonight?", "Look into the future and tell me what you see.", "[ACTION: SEE_FUTURE]",
+        "[ACTION: CHANGE_FUTURE content: \"A new future vision\"]" ]
+    },
+    {
+      "id": "knowledge_retrieval",
+      "name": "Magical Knowledge Repository",
+      "description": "Can access ancient magical knowledge about artifacts, spells, and lore", "tags": ["dnd", "wizard", "arcana", "history", "knowledge"],
+      "examples": [
+        "What do you know about magical gems?",
+        "Tell me about protection spells.",
+        "What knowledge do you have about thieves and magical items?", "Research the Blue Sapphire of Netheril.",
+        "Consult your magical repository about warding spells."
+      ]
     }
   ],
   "metadata": {